An unpicking of whether ‘DIY Company Closure’ still does the business, or is just comic misadventure.

 “If they are unwilling or unable to fund, any dissolution is likely their only option -- assuming a creditor doesn’t enforce compulsory liquidation.”

-In a generally cautious statement to Moore News, Thomas suggested ‘Spongebob Plan directors’ can likely get to their destination, in exchange for the odd sleepless night once they arrive.
+In a generally cautious statement to Moore News, Thomas suggested ‘Spongebob Plan directors’ can likely get to their destination, in exchange for the odd sleepless night.

 “[But] the potential risk for directors is that The Insolvency Service can investigate the company post-dissolution,” Thomas says. “[And it has] powers to disqualify and/or issue compensation notices against the directors personally if there has been wrongdoing.”

-Daniel Plant, boss the Liquidation Centre, told Moore News: “Dissolution is the last resort which we find directors only consider if the first two routes are not possible.
+Daniel Plant, boss of The Liquidation Centre, told Moore News: “Dissolution is the last resort which we find directors only consider if the first two routes are not possible.

 “The first route is the director personally paying for a CVL [Creditors’ Voluntary Liquidation].
 The second is writing to creditors to invite them to wind up the company through the courts – also known as Compulsory Liquidation.